This quilt won a blue ribbon that the Santa Barbara Quilt Guild Show in September 2016 for Diane H. Thank you for sharing, great color combination.

 ANOTHER SHADED NINE PATCH

 Brenda’s quilt top, was completed during the same week long workshop.
 This quilt seminar offers several sessions every year at Asilomar, Pacific Grove, California.
 Although Brenda had done some patchwork and quilting on her own, this was the first workshop she had taken.
-The pattern for this version is available without appliqué.

 This quilt is the work of a student, Cheryl Classen of Pacific Grove, California, made in the workshop I taught in 1998 at the Monterey Peninsula Quilt Guild.
 She won a third place ribbon at her guild show in April, 2001 and a first place ribbon at the Salinas Valley Fair in the same year.
 I am always delighted when I see work done by my students, as I only plant the seeds in the workshop.
 So it is very special to see the finished project and the garnered ribbons.